dullhunk/book/computinged/getting-started.md

 * https://www.lego.com/en-gb/mindstorms
 * [Oculus Rift](https://www.oculus.com)

+## Computing without computers: Unplugged & cross-curricular
+Fancy hardware and gadgets are great ways to engage children, but you don't always need it.
+You can inspire people's imagination about computer science without using a computer at all, or by using computers in different settings Some good examples:

+* [Computer Science unplugged (csunplugged.org)](http://csunplugged.org) from [Tim Bell](http://www.cosc.canterbury.ac.nz/tim.bell/) at the University of Canterbury in New Zealand is a Google funded project
+* See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
+* A key part of Computer Science education is [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking).
+For your projects, think about what that means and how you can encourage students to think computationally

 You can also demonstrate the breadth of computing by building cross-curricular links via music, physics and geography etc

 * **Music** [Sonic Pi](http://sonic-pi.net) is a live coding music sythesiser and see [Getting Started With Sonic Pi](https://www.raspberrypi.org/learning/getting-started-with-sonic-pi/) It started on the Raspberry Pi plaform, but now works on Windows and Macs too